 Add certificate: Click to add a certificate.
+A step-by-step guide opens up.

-- More : Show more fields to fill in or select. - Secure keystore: Select to use Secure element or Trusted Platform Module 2.0 to securely store the private key.
-For more information on which secure keystore to select, go to help.axis.com/en-us/axis-os#cryptographic-support. - Key type: Select the default or a different encryption algorithm from the drop-down list to protect the certificate. - The context menu contains:

-- Certificate information: View an installed certificate's properties. - Delete certificate: Delete the certificate. - Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.
+- More : Show more fields to fill in or select. - Secure keystore: Select to use Trusted Execution Environment (SoC TEE), Secure element or Trusted Platform Module 2.0 to securely store the private key.
+For more information on which secure keystore to select, go to help.axis.com/axis-os#cryptographic-support. - Key type: Select the default or a different encryption algorithm from the drop-down list to protect the certificate. - The context menu contains: - Certificate information: View an installed certificate's properties. - Delete certificate: Delete the certificate. - Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.

-Secure keystore (i):
+Secure keystore :

-- Secure element (CC EAL6+): Select to use secure element for secure keystore. - Trusted Platform Module 2.0 (CC EAL4+, FIPS 140-2 Level 2): Select to use TPM 2.0 for secure keystore.
+- Trusted Execution Environment (SoC TEE): Select to use SoC TEE for secure keystore. - Secure element (CC EAL6+): Select to use secure element for secure keystore. - Trusted Platform Module 2.0 (CC EAL4+, FIPS 140-2 Level 2): Select to use TPM 2.0 for secure keystore.